otomir23/helium-windows/README.md

 Unofficial & unaffiliated with imput.
 Based on [ungoogled-chromium-windows](//github.com/ungoogled-software/ungoogled-chromium-windows).

-**Source Code**: It is recommended to use a tag via `git checkout` (see building instructions below).
-You may also use `master`, but it is for development and may not be stable.

 ## Building

 Google only supports [Windows 10 x64 or newer](https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/windows_build_instructions.md#system-requirements).
 These instructions are tested on Windows 10 Pro x64.